Ghost-of-Netto/Ghost-of-Netto/README.md

 - 👋 Hi, I’m @Ghost-of-Netto
 - 👀 I’m interested in learning as much as possible!
-- 🌱 I’m currently learning HTML,CSS,JavaScript.
+- 🌱 I’m currently learning JavaScript and the M.E.R.N.
+Stack.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me